 United Boeing 767-300.

 United Boeing 757-200.

-Even though Udvar-Hazy center has a Space Shuttle, the “original” seemed to me to be more inclined toward space.
+Even though the Udvar-Hazy Center has a Space Shuttle, the “original” seemed to me to be more inclined toward space.
 Delicious.

-The very Spirit of St.Louis, the first Airplane to make a transatlantic flight.
+The very Spirit of St.Louis, the first Aeroplane to make a transatlantic flight.

-Obviously I had a blast there watching varied aerospace beauty like soviet satellites, Northwest Boeing 747-100, Ford Trimotor, Douglas DC-3, SpaceShipOne, the very Spirit of St.Louis, an Imax movie… and others, I waaas spooooiled for choice.
+Also, the SpaceShipOne, the very Spirit of St.Louis, an Imax film… and other things.
+I waaas spooooiled for choice.

-SpaceShipOne, the very first Airplane made with private capital with sub-orbital flight capabilities.
+SpaceShipOne.
+The very first Aeroplane made with private capital with sub-orbital flight capabilities.